donbright/earcutr/README.md

 Please see https://github.com/mapbox/earcut for more information about the original javascript code.
 This port is to the Rust computer language, and is single-threaded.

 This port is not affiliated with MapBox in any way and no endorsement is implied.
+Also please note MapBox has their own Rust port of this code, no claim is made this is better than theirs.

+Please also note someone made this into a Crate (not me) for convenience, please check crates.io

 ![image showing an outline of a circle with a hole inside of it, with triangles inside of it](viz/circle.png "circle, earcut")